 - Rental agreements for any investment properties currently owned

 Before you apply for a loan, check to make sure your identification is valid.
 An expired driver’s license won’t work.
 If yours is expired, you’ll be better off getting a renewal before you start the mortgage loan process.

-Keep Original Documents Nearby.
+KEY TAKEAWAY: Keep Original Documents Nearby.
 If you’re moving, don’t accidentally pack any original documents in boxes that’ll be stored in hard-to-get-to places (e.g. storage units).
 If you’re getting financial assistance for your down payment, keeping an original, signed mortgage gift letter close by is advised.
 Same goes for divorce decrees.